Editor's note: This story was originally published on September 14, 2016. It was updated on April 27, 2019.

 Over in Gilbert’s Heritage Square, Joe's Real BBQ is a popular spot where you’ll find pecan-smoked meats and probably a long line.
 We recommend the BBQ Sampler Plate, the Meat Plate, and the Jumbo Sandwich.

-For some central Texas–style barbecue platters, try Little Miss BBQ, easy to spot by the retro diner sign near Sky Harbor Airport.
+For some central Texas–style barbecue platters, try Little Miss BBQ, easy to spot by the retro diner sign near Sky Harbor Airport or in Sunnyslope.
 The restaurant's award-winning Arizona oak- and pecan-smoked barbecue includes brisket, pulled pork, turkey breast, and on the weekends, pastrami and beef short ribs – most of which you’ll receive on some butcher paper with a pickle.
+We once compared waiting in line for barbecue here to a religious experience.